Fujifilm X-Pro2 vs Olympus E-520

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-Pro2 has an electronic viewfinder (2360k dots), while the E-520 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the X-Pro2 offers a wider field of view (100%) than the one in the E-520 (95%), so that a larger proportion of the captured image is visible in the finder.
 On the other hand, the viewfinder of the E-520 has a higher magnification (0.46x vs 0.39x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Fujifilm X-Pro2 and Olympus E-520 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-520 and the X-Pro2 is in-body image stabilization (IBIS).
-The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro2 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro2 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the X-Pro2 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).